KQM-git/TCL/docs/evidence/characters/pyro/xinyan.md

 Further evidence showing one pulse causing one Cryo shield Melt at 30fps: [YouTube](https://www.youtube.com/watch?v=dUnJg6940ws)
 Further evidence showing three pulses causing three Cryo shield melts at 60fps: [YouTube](https://www.youtube.com/watch?v=cYc0MLsZh-Y)

-**Significance:** This causes Xinyan's Q to deal a tiny bit more damage than expected at C2, and thanks to her shield pulses not having an ICD, may allow players that are able to play at a higher frame-rate to overtake other elemental auras more easily.
+**Significance:** This causes Xinyan's Q to deal a tiny bit more damage than expected at C2, and thanks to her shield pulses not having an ICD, may allow players that are able to play at a higher frame-rate to overtake other Elemental auras more easily.
 For calculations, 2 pulses should be assumed as that is the most common.
 Additionally, this shows that differences in frame rate can have an effect on individual skills, which may warrant further investigation.